17 Beautiful Picnic Spots in the Blue Mountains

 Lyrebird Dell Picnic Area

-These picnic tables below can be found just near Lyrebird Dell, a pretty waterfall in Leura.
+You can find the tables in the photo below just near Lyrebird Dell, a pretty waterfall in Leura.
 Head here mid-week, and it seems like one of the most secluded spots in the mountains; however, weekends can be different.

 Lyrebird Dell Picnic Spots